AMWA-TV/bcp-005-01/docs/Architecture.md

 **IPMX Controller**

-An IS-04 Control.
-It provides an HTTP RESTful API (IS-XX) which provides information about and control of an IPMX-driven device associated with an IPMX device.
+An IS-04 Device Control.
+It provides an HTTP RESTful API (IS-XX) which provides information about and control of an IPMX-driven NMOS Device.

 **Media Essentials**